 Thoughts from Stu’s notepad

-- The AT2020 doesn’t have any on-board features like a dB pad or low cut filter, etc. It’s bare bones Jones baby!
+- The AT2020 doesn’t have any on-board features like a dB pad or low cut filter, etc. It’s bare-bones Jones baby!

-- A majority of the negative reviews (specifically the 1-star) failed to recognize that this mic is NOT plug and play.
+- A majority of the negative reviews (specifically the 1-star) failed to recognize that this mic does NOT plug and play.
 It’s an XLR condenser microphone that requires 48v phantom power.
 The difference between a USB microphone and an XLR microphone.
 Please keep this in mind before purchase!

 - Does well with darker sources, as well as deep, husky male voices.

 A versatile mic with a frequency response that does well with EQ, but also sounds crisp and even without it.
 Durable and heavy.
 Really does a phenomenal job of blocking out background noise, even without room treatment.

 If you’re looking for an entry-level option at this price range, I would wholeheartedly recommend starting out with the AT2020.
 You can always upgrade or try out different mics later, and it’s a great investment for a musician or vocalist starting out.

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this article on the Audio Technica AT2020 condenser microphone review.